ionesculiviucristian/arch-setup/README.md

 - [bat](https://github.com/sharkdp/bat): A cat(1) clone with wings
 - [ble.sh](https://github.com/akinomyoga/ble.sh): Bash Line Editor―a line editor written in pure Bash with syntax highlighting, auto suggestions, vim modes, etc. for Bash interactive sessions
 - [Blender](https://www.blender.org/): The free and open source 3D creation suite
+- [broot](https://dystroy.org/broot/): A new way to see and navigate directory trees
 - [Btop++](https://github.com/aristocratos/btop): A monitor of resources
 - [direnv](https://direnv.net/): direnv is an extension for your shell.
 It augments existing shells with a new feature that can load and unload environment variables depending on the current directory
 - [DKMS](https://github.com/dell/dkms): Dynamic Kernel Modules System